Sex and Gender-Based Misconduct Policy (Title IX)

 Supportive measures could include, but are not limited to:

 - Changes or adjustment in academics such as the extension of deadlines or other course-related adjustments or allowing a withdrawal from a course without penalty;

 - Changes to transportation and campus working situations if those changes are requested by a party and reasonably available;

 - Mutual “No Contact” orders and, possibly, in rare cases, such as when legal restraining orders or orders of protection have been issued, one-way no contact orders;

 - Access to campus escorts or other reasonable security or monitoring measures;

-The Title IX Coordinator is responsible for coordinating the implementation of supportive measures, including coordinating with the various College departments and offices that may be involved.
+The Title IX Coordinator is responsible for coordinating the implementation of supportive measures, including coordinating with the various University departments and offices that may be involved.
 Supportive measures will be offered free of charge.